 IV.C.3.
-Confirm the winner only on the basis of the scorecard and inform the Referee (when using paper scoring)
+Inspect the scorecard and, confirm the winner only on the basis of the scorecard and inform the Referee (when using paper scoring)

 IV.C.4.
 In the case of questions, the Team Leader should consult with the appropriate Judge or Referee